simplycode07/snake-game/README.md

 # Snake Game CLI
-Simple snake game for commandline made with c use WASD to move
+Simple snake game for commandline made with C.

+Use WASD to move

 ### How to Run -